| |

 Blue Willow, a revived Burleigh Pottery Collection

-Photos of details of the tissue transfers are shown on a Burleigh Pottery’s Facebook post.
+Photos of details of the tissue transfers are shown on one of Burleigh Pottery’s Facebook post.

 Burleigh Pottery Black Willow